-Education and public engagement efforts will also continue in 2022.
-The Township plans to host an electronic waste recycling event again in the coming year.
-The newly established Environmental Advisory Council (EAC) has been tasked with improving the Township's recycling education efforts and will also explore other outreach and education endeavors.
+Education and public engagement efforts will also continue in 2023.
+The Township plans to host an electronic waste recycling event and shredding event again in the coming year.
+The Environmental Advisory Council (EAC) has been tasked with improving the Township's recycling education efforts and will also explore other outreach and education endeavors.

-Tons Reported on Act 101 Reports from Haulers 2021 (projected) 2020 2019 2018 Recyclables Collected 1,746 1,670 1,696 1,873 Yard Waste Collected 815 768 731 945
+Tons Reported on Act 101 Reports from Haulers 2022 (projected) 2021 2020 2019 Recyclables Collected 1,735 1,840 1,670 1,696 Yard Waste Collected 679 537 768 731